YaleSTC/yaleldap/README.md

 # Yaleldap

-Automatically connects to the LDAP server if you are on campus/VPN.
-Can be queried by UPI, and it will return a simple ruby hash with the relevant information.
+Offers the most common Yale LDAP search queries.
+Returns a convenient ruby hash with names you can understand.
+The LDAP server can only be connected to from Yale's campus or on Yale's VPN.

 ## Installation